ICTCapstoneProject/ICT-Capstone/README.md

 **NOTE: The server that the build points to must be running for the application to work.** If the project is being ran locally, open vscode, and if you are still within the electron dir (which you should be upon following these steps), type
 `cd ..` to go back to the project's directory and hit `return/enter` then type `dotnet run` and hit `return/enter`.
 With the server it points to running, the application should now run.

+**NOTE: Unused data tables.**
+The data tables `proposal_history`, `groups`, and `user_groups` are unused and may be dropped.
+These have been leftover from an earlier migration that used alternate proposal tracking.

+**Note: Distribution folder (Electron)**
+The distribution folder and files have been pre-generated: `ProjectManagerMvc/electron`.
+This can be removed using `git ignore`.
+This was a decision made to accommodate contained development testing.